johnsiilver/boutique/docs/README.md

 }()
 ```

-First thing we on is kick off our **Middleware** into async mode with a goroutine.
+First thing we do is kick off our **Middleware** into async mode with a
-If we didn't need to wait for the data to be committed, we would simply do the
+goroutine.
+If we didn't need to wait for the data to be committed, we would
+simply do the:
 ```go
 args.WG.Done()
 ```